 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
-The unemployment rate remains elevated, and measures of underlying inflation continue to be somewhat low, relative to levels that the Committee judges to be consistent, over the longer run, with its dual mandate.
-Increases in the prices of energy and other commodities have pushed up inflation in recent months.
-The Committee expects these effects to be transitory, but it will pay close attention to the evolution of inflation and inflation expectations.
-The Committee continues to anticipate a gradual return to higher levels of resource utilization in a context of price stability, progress toward its objectives has been disappointingly slow.
+Currently, the unemployment rate is elevated, and measures of underlying inflation are somewhat low, relative to levels that the Committee judges to be consistent, over the longer run, with its dual mandate.
+Although the Committee anticipates a gradual return to higher levels of resource utilization in a context of price stability, progress toward its objectives has been disappointingly slow.

 To promote a stronger pace of economic recovery and to help ensure that inflation, over time, is at levels consistent with its mandate, the Committee decided today to continue expanding its holdings of securities as announced in November.
-In particular, the Committee is maintaining its existing policy of reinvesting principal payments from its securities holdings and will complete purchases of $600 billion of longer-term Treasury securities by the end of the current quarter.
-The Committee will regularly review the size and composition of its securities purchases and the overall size of the asset-purchase program in light of incoming information and is prepared to adjust those holdings as needed to best foster maximum employment and price stability.
+In particular, the Committee is maintaining its existing policy of reinvesting principal payments from its securities holdings and intends to purchase $600 billion of longer-term Treasury securities by the end of the second quarter of 2011.
+The Committee will regularly review the pace of its securities purchases and the overall size of the asset-purchase program in light of incoming information and will adjust the program as needed to best foster maximum employment and price stability.

 The Committee will maintain the target range for the federal funds rate at 0 to 1/4 percent and continues to anticipate that economic conditions, including low rates of resource utilization, subdued inflation trends, and stable inflation expectations, are likely to warrant exceptionally low levels for the federal funds rate for an extended period.